-Applying for Supplemental Security Income (SSI) is usually a task for a more mature set dealing with disabilities or simply the symptoms of aging.
+Applying for Supplemental Security Income (SSI) can be a difficult task.
 Specifically, SSI is open to those who have an income under the listed SSI level, are 65 years old or older, blind, or disabled.
 The application process for SSI can seem daunting for those who are unfamiliar with it, but it can surely be done.
 Applicants may have a fear that they will not be granted the benefits they need for failure of providing the correct information on their application.
 Assisting in putting those worries to bed, this SSI overview will help you get through the application process.

 1. Gathering documentation